erohtar/Dasherr/README.md

 Configurable settings:
 - `name` - Self-explanatory
 - `url` - Service URL (including trailing slash `/`)
-- `faIcon` - The id of the FontAwesome icon you'd like to show for this service
+- `faIcon` - (Optional) The id of the FontAwesome icon you'd like to show for this service
+- `icon` - (Optional) The url/path of the custom icon image you'd like to show for this service
 - `info` - (Optional) Any description you'd like to add for this Tile - shows as a tooltip on mouse-hover
 - `disable` - (Optional) If set to `1`, this Tile will not be shown
 - `disableCheck` - (Optional) If set to `1`, the online check will not be performed for this Tile